-46. Plaintiff re-alleges and incorporates all of the allegations contained in the previous paragraphs of this complaint as though fully set forth herein.
+- 47. Plaintiff re-alleges and incorporates all of the allegations contained in the previous paragraphs of this complaint as though fully set forth herein. - 48.
+Under the Equal Protection Clause of the Fourteenth Amendment to the United States Constitution, enforceable pursuant to 42 U.S.C. § 1983, all persons subject to the jurisdiction of the United States are entitled to equal protection of the laws. - 49.
+By requiring a birth certificate and passport or visa and Form I-94 and providing no possibility of waiving that requirement for foreign-born individuals, Sections 226(C)(1)(a), 226(C)(2) and 228 of Title 9 of the Louisiana Revised Statutes, as amended by Act 436, deny Plaintiff the equal protection of the law by discriminating against him based on his national origin (a suspect classification) through subjecting him to legal requirements not imposed on other persons born in the United States and its territories seeking to obtain a marriage license. - 50.
+Sections 226(C)(1)(a), 226(C)(2) and 228 serve no, and are not narrowly tailored to address, any compelling government interest.

-- 47. Under the Fourteenth Amendment to the United States Constitution, all persons subject to the jurisdiction of the United States are entitled to equal protection of the laws. - 48.
-By requiring a birth certificate and passport or visa and Form I-94 and providing no possibility of waiving that requirement for foreign-born individuals, Sections 226(C)(1)(a), 226(C)(2) and 228 of Title 9 of the Louisiana Revised Statutes, as amended by Act 436, deny Plaintiff the equal protection of the law by discriminating against him based on his national origin (a suspect classification) through subjecting him to legal requirements not imposed on other persons born in the United States and its territories seeking to obtain a marriage license. - 49.
-Sections 226(C)(1)(a), 226(C)(2) and 228 serve no, and are not narrowly tailored to address, any compelling government interest. - 50.
-Sections 226(C)(1)(a), 226(C)(2) and 228 therefore violate Plaintiff's constitutional right to equal protection of the law under the Fourteenth Amendment to the United States Constitution.
+- 51. Sections 226(C)(1)(a), 226(C)(2) and 228 therefore violate Plaintiff's constitutional right to equal protection of the law under the Fourteenth Amendment to the United States Constitution. - 52.
+Plaintiffs move for relief on this claim directly under the United States Constitution, and as an action seeking redress of the deprivation of statutory rights under the color of state law, pursuant to 42 U.S.C. § 1983.